leeds-embedded-systems/ELEC5566M-Resources/README.md

 # Resources for ELEC5566M

-University-provided resources for ELEC5566M FPGA Design Module
+University-provided resources for ELEC5566M FPGA Design at the University of Leeds.

 Some files must be installed in a particular location for the software to be able to find them.